dalibormitaseu/LinuxforSystemAdmins/README.md

 # LinuxforSystemAdmins
-basic tasks for SystemAdmin, Ubuntu
+basics for SystemAdmin, Ubuntu

+Tasks:
+checking the system version: uname -a